 The aim of my presentation is to explain what Descriptive Geometry is good for, a subject, which in the hierarchy of sciences is placed somewhere within or next to the field of Mathematics, but also near to Architecture, Mechanical Engineering, and Engineering Graphics.
-I start with definitions and continue with a few examples in order to highlight that Descriptive Geometry provides a training of the students' intellectual capability of space perception (note the diagram in [15], Fig. 5) and is therefore of incotestable importance for all engineers, physicians and natural scientists.
+I start with definitions and continue with a few examples in order to highlight that Descriptive Geometry provides a training of the students' intellectual capability of space perception (note the diagram in Fig. 9) and is therefore of incotestable importance for all engineers, physicians and natural scientists.

-2 How to define Descriptive Geometry
+2. How to define 'Descriptive Geometry'

-In many American textbooks on Engineering Graphics, e.g. [2, 6], the subject Descriptive Geometry seems to be restricted only to standard constructions like the determination of the true length of a line segment or the intersection of two plane polygons in 3-space.
-From this point of view it must look rather strange that R. BEREIS planned a series of textbooks on this subject.
+In many American textbooks on Engineering Graphics, e.g. [2, part III] or [6], the subject Descriptive Geometry seems to be restricted to standard constructions like the determination of the true length of a line segment or the intersection of two plane polygons in 3-space.
+From this point of view it must look rather strange that prominent geometers devoted their whole academic life to promote this subject.

-2.1 Descriptive Geometry in Europe
+2.1.
+Descriptive Geometry in Europe

-In order to explain the meaning of 'Descriptive Geometry' in central Europe, let us start with some definitions given in German textbooks, which appeared in the last five decades:
+In order to explain the meaning of 'Descriptive Geometry' in central Europe, let us look for definitions in German textbooks published in the last five decades:

-• J. KRAMES defined in [9]:

-"Darstellende Geometrie" ist die Hohe Schule des räumlichen Denkens und der bildhaften Wiedergabe [in free translation: DG is the high art of spatial reasoning and its graphic representation].

-This definition has also been cited by R. BEREIS in [1].

-• H. BRAUNER took up a recommendation given by E. KRUPPA and preferred the designation 'Konstruktive Geometrie' [Constructional Geometry] instead of Descriptive Geometry.
-He defined in [4]:

-'Konstruktive Geometrie' umfaßt das Studium von Objekten des Anschauungsraumes unter Verwendung jener Methode, die an der graphisch darstellten Figur durch Konstruktion und Rechnung operiert ['Constructional Geometry' encompasses the analysis of 3D objects by means of graphical or mathematical methods applied to 2D images].

-• F. HOHENBERG, whose textbook [7] focusses on applications of Descriptive Geometry in technology, formulated:

-'Konstruktive Geometrie' soll geometrische Formen und Vorgänge verstehen, vorstellen, gestalten und zeichnen lehren [Constructional Geometry teaches how to grasp, to imagine, to design and to draw geometrical shapes].

-• W.-D. KLIX gives in his recent textbook [8] the following extended explanation: "Darstellende Geometrie" ist wie kaum ein anderes Lehrgebiet geeignet, das für jede ingenieurmäßige konstruktiv-schöpferische Tätigkeit notwendige räumliche Vorstellungsvermögen zu entwickeln sowie die Fähigkeit auszubilden, räumlich Gedachtes richtig und damit auch anderen verständlich darzustellen [DG is unique in the way how it promotes spatial reasoning, which is so fundamental for each creative activity of engineers, and how it trains the ability to express spatial ideas graphically so that they become understandable for anybody else].
+- J. Krames defined in [9]: "Descriptive Geometry is the high art of spatial reasoning and its graphic representation".
+This definition has also been cited by R. Bereis in [1]. - H. Brauner took up a recommendation given by E. Kruppa and preferred the designation 'Constructional Geometry' [Konstruktive Geometrie] instead of Descriptive Geometry.
+He defined in [4]: "Constructional Geometry encompasses the analysis of 3D objects by means of graphical or mathematical methods applied to 2D images." - F. Hohenberg, whose textbook [7] focusses on applications of Descriptive Geometry in technology, formulated: "Constructional Geometry teaches how to grasp, to imagine, to design, and to draw geometrical shapes." - W.-D. Klix gives in his recent textbook [8] the following extended explanation: "Descriptive Geometry is unique in the way how it promotes spatial reasoning, which is so fundamental for each creative activity of engineers, and how it trains the ability to express spatial ideas graphically so that they become understandable for anybody else."